 A PID (Proportional Integral Derivative) controller works by controlling an output to bring a process value to a desired set point.

 See post “WHAT IS A PID CONTROLLER?” for a basic example of a PID controller.
-And also the PID Simulator page to use a live PID Simulator!
+You can also visit the PID Simulator page to try the interactive PID Simulator tool!

 Before we dive into the PID controller, there is a few terms that need defined: